This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-1. Sweet Potato Smoothie Recipe Ingredients
+2. Sweet Potato Smoothie Ingredients

-3. Easy Sweet Potato Smoothie Add-Ins
+4. Easy Sweet Potato Smoothie Add-Ins

-6. More Thanksgiving Smoothie Recipes
+6. More Sweet Potato Recipes

 7. Sweet Potato Smoothie Recipe

 This sweet potato smoothie recipe is the perfect transition into Fall.
-It’s still nice and refreshingly cool because we aren’t quite into fall-ish weather, but seriously tastes like a Thanksgiving smoothie in your mouth; which was my original name for this treat.
+Itโ€™s still nice and refreshingly cool because we arenโ€™t quite into fall-ish weather, but seriously tastes like a sweet potato pie and a Thanksgiving smoothie in your mouth; which was my original name for this treat.
 I know a smoothie with sweet potato might sound a bit odd, but you have to give it a try.

-Sweet Potato Smoothie Recipe Ingredients
+Sweet Potato Smoothie Ingredients

-How to Make Smoothie with Sweet Potatoes
+How to Make a Sweet Potato Smoothie

-My sweet potato drink takes five minutes or less to blend.
+My sweet potato smoothie takes five minutes or less to blend.
 This one does have a bit of prep as you need a tender potato.
-Here’s how I make this sweet potato smoothie for weight loss:
+Hereโ€™s how I make it:

 2. Blend the spinach and almond milk until there are no leafy chunks left.

 3. Add the remaining ingredients and blend again until smooth.
-You choose whether to peel your cooked potato or keep the skin on during blending… I’ve had it both ways!
+You choose whether to peel your cooked potato or keep the skin on during blendingโ€ฆ Iโ€™ve had it both ways!

 4. Pour into your favorite glass and enjoy!

-This is a no banana smoothie, yet it doesn’t skimp on creaminess or sweetness!
+This is a no banana smoothie, yet it doesnโ€™t skimp on creaminess or sweetness!

 Easy Sweet Potato Smoothie Add-Ins

-As-is, this is a filling sweet potato smoothie.
+• As-is, this is a filling sweet potato smoothie.
 If you want a heartier version, add almond butter (or the nut butter of your choice) or Greek yogurt.
 Keep it dairy-free by adding in some vegan yogurt.

 Can you eat raw sweet potato?

 While you can eat a sweet potato raw, I recommend using a cooked one for a smoothie.
 You can actually batch-cook sweet potatoes and then freeze them in single servings for future use; it’s easy!
-Just bake at 400°F for 45 minutes or until fork tender.
+Just bake at 400ยฐF for 45 minutes or until fork tender.
 Or microwave for five minutes.
 Just make sure to poke holes in the potatoes so they don’t explode while baking.

 What smoothies are good for pregnancy?